 It comes in concentrations of .5 to 3% percent Azadirachtin content.

 We strongly suggest using the .5 to 1% percent for orchids to reduce the risk of burns.

-Clarified neem is most often used in foliar sprays due to its gentler nature and suffocates any bug it coats.
+Clarified neem is most often used in neem oil spray for orchids because it is gentler and suffocates any bug it coats.

 Using a Neem Foliar Spray

 To make the foliar spray, first mix 1 teaspoon of pure castile soap per gallon of warm water.

 NOTE: Avoid Dawn dish soap for orchids, as this may damage the wax if you use too much.

 Stir 4 teaspoons of clarified neem into the mix and pour into a spray bottle.